afifi93/solar-roof/README.md

 # Preprocessing

-Input data were converted to .png format and gray-scale.
+Input data were RGB images and in PNG format.
 The public data set is high resolution (5000x5000) but too big to start with to train the MVP model.
 Therefore, I sliced the originial image evenly into 625 smaller images, resulting 625 (200 * 200) images.
 The label set was preprocessed the same as training set.

 # Model
 ![Unet](https://github.com/julia78118/SolarRoof/blob/master/Unet.jpg)

 The U-net model code base was inspired by https://github.com/zhixuhao/unet but heavily modified for this project.

 # Inference